Patient portals are secure websites provided by GPs, where you can access your health information and interact with your general practice.

-Not all GP practices will offer all the services listed above.
+Not all GP practices offer all the services listed above.
 Doctors can choose which services to offer when they introduce a patient portal.
-Some doctors will show a complete medical record, some will show a summary of health information, and some won’t offer this service.
+Some doctors will show your complete medical record, some will show a summary of your health information and some won’t offer this service.

-Find out from your GP practice what services they offer through the patient portal.
+Find out from your GP practice what services they offer through their patient portal.

-How to sign up for a patient portal?
+How do I sign up for a patient portal?

 Not all general practices across New Zealand have patient portals.
-As of June 2019, more than 893,946 Kiwis were using patient portals and they were offered in 632 general practices.
 The Ministry of Health has set up an online map showing which GPs have portals.

 There are a number of patient portal products in New Zealand.
 Your GP will tell you which patient portal is available at their practice.